NLNOG/ring-web/content/introduction.md

 * You are a network operator
 * The organisation you work for has BGP routers connected to the “Default Free Zone” and maybe even IXP’s.
-* Your organisation has its own ASN, IPv4 and IPv6 prefix(es).
+* Your organisation has its own ASN and IP prefix(es).
 * You have enable or configure rights on those routers.
 * You are involved in the networkers community.
 * You have permission from your organisation to become involved in the NLNOG RING.